He was a Baby with a capital B

 To wrest in peace

-The of Jean-Claude “Baby Doc” Duvalier was experienced by countless Haitians who were murdered and disappeared.
-This morning there were probably relatively few Haitians the death of this one man.
+The death of Jean-Claude “Baby Doc” Duvalier was experienced by countless Haitians who were murdered and disappeared.
+This morning there were probably relatively few Haitians mourning the death of this one man.
 May Haiti continue to recover from the death brought by his reign, among so many other troubles and challenges.
-The experiences of myself and my in Haiti continue to give me a -long from which to for and wrest in peace.
+The experiences of myself and my family in Haiti continue to give me a life-long perspective from which to work for justice and wrest in peace.